 B.A., The University of California, Berkeley; Ph.D., Harvard University.

 Steven Affeldt's research explores intersections of ethics, social/political philosophy, and aesthetics.
 Drawing on a wide range of figures—including Plato, Augustine, Rousseau, Kant, Emerson, Kierkegaard, Nietzsche, Freud, Heidegger, and Wittgenstein—he works to show how philosophy and philosophical texts may be redemptive: possessed of the power to inspire, inform, and effect liberating transformations of both individuals and societies.
-He has published highly influential articles on Rousseau, Wittgenstein, and Stanley Cavell and is Director of The McDevitt Center at Le Moyne.
+He has published highly influential articles on Rousseau, Wittgenstein, and Stanley Cavell and is Faculty Co-Director of The Manresa Program at Le Moyne.
 He enjoys teaching in virtually any area of philosophy and at all levels.

 Return to Philosophy.